All blogs / A next-generation OpenAI Gym with adversarial environments and active competitions.

 Keyword trends over time (source: Google)

 We believe the opportunities in AI/ML will only keep growing from here.
-With this in mind, we started Coder One with the mission to empower engineers and researchers with all the tools they need to build game-changing AI.
+With this in mind, we started Coder One with the mission to empower engineers, data scientists, researchers, and hobbyists with all the tools they need to build game-changing AI.

-We're a global team with experience across cloud computing, startups, business strategy, esports, and game-playing AI research.
+We're a global team with experience across cloud computing, esports, and game-playing AI research.